Showcase your expertise

-Profiles can show the areas of expertise a member of staff can be contacted about, surfacing the content from the single source of the directory.
+Profiles can show up to eight areas of expertise a member of staff can be contacted about, surfacing the content from the single source of the directory.

 These relevant areas of expertise (eg marine pollution, robotics) will show on your profile beneath your photo.

 This greater transparency will help a member of the media know how to contact you about your expertise so that they can request an interview.